How to define and call the `macro` macro function in the AnQiCMS template to create reusable code snippets?

-During the operation and development of the website, we will always encounter scenarios where we need to repeatedly write similar code snippets, such as unified article card styles, product information display modules, or form elements with specific interactions.If you start from scratch every time, it is not only inefficient, but also makes maintenance a nightmare.macroThis is a powerful macro function designed to help developers and operators easily create reusable code snippets, greatly improving the development efficiency and maintenance quality of templates.
+During website operations and development, we always encounter scenarios where we need to repeatedly write similar code snippets, such as unified article card styles, product information display modules, or form elements with specific interactions.If each time you start from scratch, it is not only inefficient, but also makes maintenance a nightmare.AnQi CMS is well-versed in this, its powerful template engine provides us with the “macroThis macro function is a powerful tool designed to help developers and operators easily create reusable code snippets, greatly improving the development efficiency and maintenance quality of templates.

 For example, we may need a unified style to display each item in the article list, including the title and link.
-We can define it like thisarticle_itemMacro function:
+We can define it like thisarticle_itemMacros:

 {% macro article_item(article) %}